-What is the one thing you could do to make your live longer or healthier?
+What’s the one thing you can do to make your dog live longer or be healthier?

 Would you feed a different food?
 Would you give your dog more exercised attention?
 What would you change?